-- 2. The risk exposure to any one counterparty in an OTC Derivative transaction may not exceed: - a.
-10% of each Sub-Fund's net assets when the counterparty is a credit
+- The risk exposure to any one counterparty in an OTC Derivative transaction may not exceed: - a.
+10% of each Sub-Fund's net assets

-- b.
-5% of each Sub-Fund's net assets when the counterparty does not fulfill the requirements set forth above. - 3.
-Investments in financial derivatives instruments that are not index-based shall comply with the limits set forth in Paragraphs 2, 5 and 11 of the section entitled "Investments in any one Issuer" of the chapter entitled "Investment Restrictions" and Paragraph 6 of this chapter, provided that the exposure to the underlying assets does not exceed in the aggregate the investment limits set forth in Paragraphs 1 through 5 and 8 of the chapter entitled "Investment Restrictions" and Paragraphs 2.
-5 and 6 of this chapter. - 4.
+- when the counterparty is a credit institution that has its registered office in a Member State or, if its registered office is located in another state, that is subject to prudential rules considered by the Luxembourg supervisory authority to be equivalent to those provided for under Community law, or - b.
+5% of each Sub-Fund's net assets when the counterparty does not fulfill the requirements set forth above. - Investments in financial derivatives instruments that are not index-based shall comply with the limits set forth in Paragraphs 2, 5 and 11 of the section entitled "Investments in any one Issuer" of the chapter entitled "INVESTMENT RESTRICTIONS" and Paragraph 6 of this chapter, provided that the exposure to the underlying assets does not exceed in the aggregate the investment limits set forth in Paragraphs 1 through 5 and 8 of the chapter entitled "Investment Restrictions" Paragraphs 2, 5 and 6 of this chapter. - 4.
 When a transferable security or money market instrument embeds a derivative, such derivative must comply with the requirements of Paragraph 3 above and those set forth under "Global Risk Exposure" below.